emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 = 3.6 =
 * IE v10 loading bug, fixed.
 = 3.5 =
-* Enable automagically your own Twitter id to your tweets.
+* Enable automatically your own Twitter id to your tweets.
 You can set your own "via @Twitter Username" and simply remove "via @EMAILiT".
 * You can now add, instantly, share buttons in Content and Sidebar, as well.
 Have them both, in a single page, without conflicts.
 = 3.1 =
 * Introducing Mobile Sharing.
 Share anywhere and anytime on your websites with E-MAILiT Mobile-ready auto-optimized share tool, with automatic detection of device-type.
 If you are already have installed E-MAILiT on your site, you have nothing to worry about and you ensure that your visitors will share and access your content on multiple devices (PC, tablets and smartphones).
 The mobile widget will automatically show the mobile sharing layout.